ani-shahinyan-sada/terraform_lectures/lesson3_homework/modules/firewall/firewall_module_readme.md

 | `firewall_rule_id` | string | terraform resource identifier for this firewall rule (format: projects/{{project}}/global/firewalls/{{name}}), useful for dependencies or debugging |
 ## Configuration Details

-### Port Configuration by Service
-Each monitoring service requires different ports:
-- Node Exporter: 9100
-- Prometheus: 9090
-- Grafana: 3000
-- Loki: 3100
-- Promtail: 9080

 ### Network Tags
 The firewall rule uses `target_tags` to identify which VMs it applies to.
 VMs must have matching `source_tags` for the rule to take effect.
-In this configuration, both are set to `["foo", "bar"]`.
+In this configuration, both are set to `["foo", "bar"]` by default.

 ### Source Ranges
 `allowed_source_ranges = ["0.0.0.0/0"]` allows traffic from any IP address.
 For production environments, consider restricting this to: